By an Australian webmaster, for australianwebmaster.com

 Backlinks still matter.
 That hasn’t changed.
 What has changed is how quickly bad links lose any effect.

-• Reinforced links (secondary mentions, redirects, internal echoes) last longer than one-off placements.
+Reinforced links (secondary mentions, internal echoes) persist longer than one-off placements.

-There’s nothing elegant about it.
-Links behave less like votes and more like signals bouncing through a messy system.
+Links behave less like votes and more like signals moving through a constrained system.

 6. Behaviour Signals Close the Loop